 Buscher agreed.
-"A lot of the property owners will realize it's to their advanone of the most successful pro-motions is the 39-mile Yard Sale that was started in 2007 to attract visitors on the first November of every year.
-Scenic Highway supporters part of the plan is that it does contrasts with more urban contain the elements of a areas.
+"A lot of the property owners will realize it's to their advantage to cooperate," she said.

+Wellborn said local busi-nesses should benefit from ecotourism and the mainte-Wellborn said the important nance of a scenic area that one of the most successful pro-motions is the 39-mile Yard Sale that was started in 2007 to attract visitors on the first November of every year.
+Scenic Highway supporters ate Numbness, Tingling, And Sharp